bradaallen/bradaallen.github.io/_posts/2018-07-03-customer-journey-success-part-1.md

 tags: []
 ---

-*This article was written during my time at SVDS.
+*This article was written in 2017 during my time at SVDS.
 The article was first published on the [SVDS Blog][0].*

 ### Customer journeys allow for a holistic experience